 For the parameters, “time_window” is given in the form of a pair of strings marking the start and end points of a time window, e.g., [2012-06-08T00:00:00, 2012-06-23T23:59:59]. “memes” is given as a list of hashtags, user-mentions, and URLs. “memes” and “keyword” may contain wildcards to specify prefix queries, e.g., “#occupy*”, which will match all tweets containing hashtags starting with “#occupy”..

-The second subset contains queries for generating required information based on analysis of the tweets returned from the first subset of queries, including:
+The second subset contains queries for generating required information based on analysis of the tweets returned from the first subset of queries, including timestamp-count, user-post-count, meme-post-count, meme-cooccurrence-count, get-retweet-edges, get-mention-edges (meme(s), time_window).
+Here for

-timestamp-count (memes, time_window)

-user-post-count (memes, time_window)

-meme-post-count (memes, time_window)

-meme-cooccurrence-count (meme, time_window)

-get-retweet-edges (memes, time_window)

-get-mention-edges (memes, time_window)

-Specifically, “timestamp-count” returns the number of tweets concerning the given memes posted on each day within the time window.
-Similarly, “user-post-count” returns the number of tweets posted by each user, and “meme-post-count” returns the number of tweets containing each meme.
-For any given meme, “meme-cooccurrence-count” returns the number of occurrences of each meme that have co-occurred with the given meme in the same tweets. “get-retweet-edges” and “get-mention-edges” return a list of “edges” corresponding to the retweets and user-mentions contained in the related tweets.
+example, “timestamp-count” returns the number of tweets concerning the given memes posted on each day within the time window.
 Each “edge” has 3 components: a “from” user ID, a “to” user ID, and a weight indicating how many times the “from” user has retweeted the tweets from the “to” user, or mentioned the “to” user in his/her tweets.

 The most significant characteristic of these queries is that they all take a time window as a parameter.
 This originates from the temporal nature of social activities.
 In order to evaluate these queries, an obvious brute-force solution is to scan the whole dataset, try to match the content and creation time of each tweet with the query parameters, and generate the results using information contained in the matched tweets.
 However, due to the drastic difference between the size of the entire dataset and the size of the query result, this strategy is prohibitively expensive.
 For example, the total number of tweets for 06/01/2012 – 06/20/2012 is 626,958,383, while the number of tweets containing the most popular meme “@youtube” is only 1,906,108, which is smaller by more than two orders of magnitude.
 In order to efficiently locate the related tweets by their text content, a natural strategy is to utilize inverted indices [3], which are supported by many existing distributed NoSQL database systems, such as Solandra [20] and Riak [21].
 However, traditional distributed inverted indices do not provide the best solution for Truthy queries for the following reasons: